eb-namchi/brand-styleguide/README.md

 }
 ```

-Make sure you copy the *entire function*!
-At the bottom of your script, make sure add this line to call it:
+In your script, make sure add this line to call it:

 ```
 myFunction()
 ```

-Save the script and you can now add it to your project.
-Don't forget to link the script in your HTML file!
+Save and don't forget to link the script in your HTML file!

 ### JS Files

-An explanation of the functions you'll find in each of the JS files so you can determine which
-functions to use.
+An explanation of the functions you'll find in each of the JS files so you can determine which functions to use.
+All available functions are listed here.
+Other functions you see in the scripts may be nested or private and so not callable.

 ##### Helper Functions (_helpers.js)